-Cost of revenue decreased in absolute dollars from the first nine months of 2023 to the first nine months of 2024.
-In future periods we expect our costs of revenue in absolute dollars to correlate with the change in revenue.
+Cost of revenue increased in absolute dollars from the first six months of 2023 to the first six months of 2024.
+In future periods we expect our cost of revenue will increase in absolute dollars as our revenue increases.
 Cost of revenue as a percentage of revenue could fluctuate from period to period depending on the number of our professional services engagements and any associated costs relating to the delivery of subscription services and the timing of significant expenditures.
 To the extent that our customer base grows, we intend to continue to invest additional resources in expanding the delivery capability of our products and other services.
 The timing of these additional expenses could affect our cost of revenue, both in terms of absolute dollars and as a percentage of revenue, in any particular quarterly or annual period.